Sfotype/Olimpo/README.md

 # Olimpo

-Olimpo simplifies image caching and download operations.
-It manages downloaded image and moves to given UIimageView.
+Olimpo clone simplifies video caching and download operations.
+It manages downloaded video and moves to given UIimageView.

 ## Example

-In this example, olimpo downloads given url data and converts data to uiimage, when olimpo finishes conversion, it assigns image to imageView's image.
+In this example, olimpo downloads given url data and converts data to uivideo, when olimpo finishes conversion, it assigns image to imageView's image.

 ```swift